 A partnership is formed by two or more persons carrying on a business in common with a view of profit.
 The Partnership Act 1890, which still applies today, provides that a Scottish firm has separate legal personality from its partners, enabling it to enter into contracts and hold property in its own name.
 However, it should be noted that the partners of the firm are personally liable for the debts of the firm.

 Individuals or existing businesses can be members of a Limited Liability Partnership, and the LLP must have at least 2 members.
 The minimum capital contribution is £2.
-The rights and responsibilities of all members would usually be laid out in a "Deed of Partnership".
+The rights and responsibilities of all members would usually be laid out in a 'Deed of Partnership'.
 Designated members have the same rights and duties towards the LLP as any other member.
-The LLP agreement and the general law govern these mutual rights and duties.
+The LLP agreement and the general law governing these mutual rights and duties.

 The members of an LLP are free to agree among themselves the relationship between them, rather as partners do in a partnership, the LLP itself is a separate legal entity, owned by the members.
 This means that the LLP is able to enter into contracts and hold property and the LLP is able to continue in existence independent of changes in membership.
 What is important is ensuring that the agreement between members addresses the issue of management, particularly as an LLP does not have to have a formal member’s agreement on creation.